Electronic Privacy Information Center

-Electronic Privacy Information Center (EPIC) is an independent nonprofit research center in Washington, D.C.
-EPIC's mission is to focus public attention on emerging privacy and related human rights issues.
-EPIC works to protect privacy, freedom of expression, and democratic values, and to promote the Public Voice in decisions concerning the future of the Internet.
+The Electronic Privacy Information Center (EPIC) is an independent nonprofit research center established in 1994 to protect privacy, freedom of expression, and democratic values in the information age.
+Based in Washington, D.C., their mission is to "secure the fundamental right to privacy in the digital age for all people through advocacy, research, and litigation."
+EPIC believes that privacy is a fundamental right, the internet belongs to people who use it, and there's a responsible way to use technology.

 EPIC pursues a wide range of civil liberties, consumer protection, and human rights issues.
-EPIC has pursued several successful consumer privacy complaints with the US Federal Trade Commission, concerning Snapchat (faulty privacy technology), WhatsApp (privacy policy after acquisition by Facebook), Facebook (changes in user privacy settings), Google (roll-out of Google Buzz), Microsoft (Hailstorm log-in), and Choicepoint (sale of personal information to identity thieves).
-EPIC has also prevailed in significant Freedom of Information Act cases against the CIA, the DHS, the Dept. of Education, the Federal Bureau of Investigation, the National Security Agency (NSA), the ODNI, and the Transportation Security Administration.
-EPIC has also filed many "friend of the court" briefs on law and technology, including Riley v.
-California (U.S. 2014) (concerning cell phone privacy), and litigated important privacy cases, including EPIC v.
+EPIC has pursued several successful consumer privacy complaints with the Federal Trade Commission (FTC) concerning Snapchat (faulty privacy technology), WhatsApp (privacy policy after acquisition by Facebook), Facebook (changes in user privacy settings), Google (roll-out of Google Buzz), Microsoft (Hailstorm log-in), and Choicepoint (sale of personal information to identity thieves).
+EPIC has also prevailed in significant Freedom of Information Act (FOIA) cases against the CIA, the DHS, the Department of Education, the Federal Bureau of Investigation, the National Security Agency (NSA), the ODNI, and the Transportation Security Administration.
+EPIC has also filed many amicus curiae briefs on law and technology, including Riley v.
+California (2014), which concerned cell phone privacy.
+They have also litigated important privacy cases, including EPIC v.
 DHS (D.C.
 Cir.
 2011), which led to the removal of the x-ray body scanners in US airports, and EPIC v.
 NSA (D.C.
 Cir.
 2014), which led to the release of the NSA's formerly secret cybersecurity authority.
 Additionally, EPIC challenged the NSA's domestic surveillance program in a petition to the U.S. Supreme Court.
 In re EPIC, (U.S. 2013) after the release of the "Verizon Order" in June 2013.
 One of EPIC's current cases concerns the obligation of the Federal Aviation Administration to establish privacy regulations prior to the deployment of commercial drones in the United States.

 EPIC works closely with a distinguished advisory board, who have expertise in law, technology and public policy.

-Based in Washington, D.C., EPIC engages the national debate over the future of privacy.
-With an office in Somerville, Massachusetts, EPIC works on state and local issues across the country.
-EPIC also has ties to organizations around the world.

 EPIC program areas

 EPIC Open Government project

-The EPIC Open Government Project is one of the nation's leading government transparency programs.
-Combining decades of expertise in the Freedom of Information Act with experienced litigation attorneys, EPIC obtains important government records to promote accountability and safeguard civil liberties.
+The EPIC Open Government Project is one of the nation's government transparency programs.

 The EPIC Open Government Project pursues four distinct program activities.
 First, the project actively pursues secret government documents through the FOIA.
 Second, the EPIC Open Government Project recommends improvements to agency rulemakings concerning transparency, privacy, and civil liberties.
 Third, EPIC trains law school students on utilizing the FOIA to promote open government.
 Fourth, EPIC participates in coalitions with other government transparency organizations.
 EPIC's extensive press outreach and popular website allow EPIC to make FOIA documents widely available to the press and the public.